Redwood vs Cedar: Which Wood Wins?

 • Verified through a strict chain-of-custody system

-Put simply, FSC certified wood is proof that the timber comes from a sustainable and ethical source.
+Put simply, FSC wood is proof that the timber comes from a sustainable and ethical source.

 Why is FSC Certification Important?